 Brewing coffee with a French press takes longer than an electric drip machine.
 But I like the taste better.

 I’ve started sending old postcards, by snailmail, to friends.
 I like using my fountain pen and making that small analog connection with humans.
 (Who doesn’t like to get something in the mail?)
-If you’d like to get one, send me a note via comments on this post.
-Remember to include your snailmail address.
+If you’d like to get a free postcard, send me a note via comments on this post.
+Then I’ll send you an email to get your address.
 Apologies, but if you live outside the USA, I can’t afford the postage — about four times more!

 Photograph taken by my daughter Rachel.